 5. Domestic Tourism

-This type of tourism is more common in some countries than in others.
-For example, domestic tourism is particularly popular in my home country, the United States.
-Because the country is so large and diverse, you could spend a lifetime traveling domestically and still not see it all.
+Domestic tourism is particularly popular in my home country, the United States.
+Because the country is so large and diverse, you could spend a lifetime traveling here and still not see it all.
 There are bustling cities, sandy beaches, and spectacular national parks to visit.
 Millions of Americans exclusively travel domestically.

-Domestic travel options are more limited in smaller countries.
-Having said that, regardless of where you live, there are probably dozens of interesting sites to visit within a couple of hours of your home.
+In smaller countries, domestic tourism options are more limited.
+Having said that, regardless of where you live, there are dozens of interesting sites to visit within a couple of hours of your home.
 You could even simply tour your home town.
 Even if you’ve lived there your whole life, there are sure to see places you’ve never been.

 Benefits of Domestic Tourism include:

-- It’s cheaper- Many domestic tourists choose to drive to their destination.
+- Domestic tourism is cheaper- Many domestic tourists choose to drive to their destination.
 This way, the only transportation expense is gas.
 If you choose to fly, domestic tickets are generally cheaper than international tickets.
 It’s also affordable to travel by bus or train.
 This makes domestic tourism far cheaper than international tourism.

-- It’s easier and more convenient- There is no language barrier or culture shock to deal with.
+- Domestic tourism is easier and more convenient- There is no language barrier or culture shock to deal with.
 You don’t need any travel documents for domestic tourism.
 You don’t need to exchange money.
 Much less planning is required to travel domestically.

 6. Medical Tourism

 An entire industry is set up around medical tourism.
-For example, some doctors and dentists cater to foreigners traveling to their country for treatment.
-They often hire English speaking staff and may even offer hotel and food packages to make the process as easy as possible.
+For example, some doctors and dentists cater to foreigners traveling to their countries for treatment.
+They often hire English-speaking staff and may even offer hotel and food packages to make the process as easy as possible.
 The medical tourism industry is booming.
 This is quickly becoming a major part of the tourism industry in some countries.

 Three reasons to take a medical tour include: